Complexlity/stackup-invaders/README.md

 2. I added a new spaceship and bullet at thrid level.
 Where spaceship shoots three bullets rather than two

+3. I added an global high score.
+For every user that beats this high score, the user's address and the new high score is saved to a Redis database via a serverless function on vercel.
+Save and Load Score Code found [Here](https://github.com/Complexlity/immutable-game/blob/main/src/pages/api/scoring.js)

 ## Getting Started

 To test this application locally, run the following commands on the terminal